-Abbreviation for "American Viticultural Area" (in some sources also "Approved Viticultural Area"), in the USA common appellation system.
-It was actually introduced at the urging of especially the Californian grape farmers.
-Because in the 1940s in California developed classification system according to climatic zones had proved to be ineffective.
-From the year 1970, all US states were commissioned by the then agency with regard to their geographical characteristics according to the order of the US Federal Government of the former authority BATF (today TTB Alcohol and Tobacco Tax and Trade Bureau).
-This was, for example, the suitability of certain regions for a particular grape variety.
-In 1978, for the first time, some geographical areas were classified and thus the conditions for a Origin system after the French Appellation d'Origine Protégée created.
+Abbreviation for "American Viticultural Area" (in some sources also "Approved Viticultural Area"), which in the United States common Appeals System, It was actually introduced at the instigation of California grape growers in particular.
+Because that in the 1940s California developed classification system after climates had proven to be unsuccessful.
+From 1970 onwards, all of the US states were commissioned by the then agency with regard to their geographical characteristics in accordance with the order of the US federal government BATF (today TTB = Alcohol and Tobacco Tax and Trade Bureau).
+For example, this was the suitability of certain regions for a particular grape variety.
+In 1978, some geographic areas were classified for the first time and thus the requirements for a Origin system after the French Appellation d'Origine Protégée created.
 The first very inconsistent systems were based on political state or county borders.

 The first area classified as AVA was Augusta in the state in 1980 Missouri, A regulation that applied to all states was then enacted in 1983.
 New AVA areas must be applied for and approved by the TTB authority.
 The areas are determined today according to climatic and geographical boundaries.
 The approval of a new AVA area requires a relatively high level of bureaucratic effort.
 However, the economic benefit is rather small.
 Therefore, the AVA system has so far failed to gain widespread recognition in the United States.
 Unfortunately, on the label the term AVA doesn't even come up.